db0/Android-Netrunner-OCTGN/README.md

 ### v2.1.0

-* Card can now be hosted properly on other cards.
+* **SIGNIFICANT:** Card can now be hosted properly on other cards.
 Cards which require a host will not be able to be played, unless you've targeted an appropriate host for them
   This affects cards like Parasite and Personal Touch but on the background it also is working for Daemons like Djinn.
   A hosted card will be trashed if its host ever leaves play.
 You don't need to do it manually anymore.
   This is important because now trashing a Djinn which hosts programs will trash all its hosted programs as well.
 Yes, this will also cascade on nested Djinns as it should ;)
-* There's a new function which allows the runner to access cards in a server.
+* **SIGNIFICANT:** There's a new function which allows the runner to access cards in a server.
 It's in the table menu under "Access Target".
   You should use this after you've just had a successful run on a server and the Corp has passed on rezzing or triggering any abilities.
 * Workaround for the borked traces and identities
 * Trashing Djinns should now calculate MUs correctly.